Warhammer 40K: Iconic Wars of the Astra Militarum

-The Astra Militarum has had an amazing array of wars and their history runs deep – let’s take a look at 5 battles that defined the Imperial Guard!
+The Astra Militarum has had an amazing array of wars and their history runs deep – let’s take a look at the most famed battles that defined the Imperial Guard!

 War is a constant in the Grimdark.
 The Imperium has it’s Angels of Death and it’s Forge Worlds but the true strength of Terra lies with the billions of souls that enlist in the Imperial Guard: The Armies of the Astra Militarum.
 The life expectancy of a Guardsmen is short but their sacrifice is what protects the rest of humanity from all of the threats in the universe.
 They fight chaos, the traitors, and the xenos.
 And most don’t live to tell their tales…

 Within all that history there are 5 wars that we feel are the most iconic.
 Maybe it was a particular hero that arose from that war or maybe it was just the sheer determination the Astra Militarum showed – whatever the case these are the battles we think of when someone says Astra Militarum!

 The Macharian Crusade (392-399.M41) was a seven year campaign (or Crusade) led by Lord Commander Solar Macharius.
 It took place on the far western edge of the galaxy, within the Segmentum Pacificus and leading into the Halo Zone.
 The campaign brought nearly one thousand worlds into the Imperium, and was one of the most successful crusades in its history.
 Since the end of the Crusade there has not been a crusade of such success, or size.